Hike Pikes Peak from Crags Trailhead: A Trail Guide

 If you prefer spending a night under the stars and breaking up your Crags Trail hike, you’ll be happy to know there are several campgrounds near the trailhead.
 This allows you to acclimatize better and soak in the beauty of the surroundings.
 Just a stone’s throw from the Crags Trail, you’ll find the aptly named Crags Campground.
 For those looking for options with more amenities, nearby Mueller State Park Campground and South Meadows Campground are good alternatives.

-Alternative Routes
+Alternative Trails and Routes to Explore

 For those interested in exploring the area beyond their Crags Trail experience, here are a couple of noteworthy nearby trails: